 While adequate for providing basic remote employee access to non-sensitive systems (i.e., email etc.), VPNs lack the granular access controls, visibility, scalability, and cost-effectiveness demanded of third party and remote worker access to OT/IoT devices.
 VPNs cannot enforce the granular least privilege access or monitoring/management over sessions imperative for security and oversight of privileged user access.

 In most organizations, the policies and service agreements to manage IT systems do not extend to the operational technology environment, creating a security and management gap.
 Managing security and risk in OT environments isn’t as simple as porting over IT security best practices into the OT system.
 Relying on consumer-grade remote access / support and other such IT solutions is certainly not adequate when it comes to protecting the most sensitive environments.

 OT technology obsolescence periods are much longer than IT.
-Legacy systems that have sometimes been in place for 20-25 years proliferate in OT environments.
-Compare that to the IT world where equipment rarely lasts more than five years.
+Some legacy systems have sometimes been in place for 20-25 years proliferate in OT environments.
+Compare this to the IT world where equipment rarely lasts more than five years.
 This results in outdated, diverse endpoints where patches aren’t available, or updates can’t be made due to low compute power.

 IT has had decades to mature security practices and minimize exposure.
 But the need to manage risk is universal, and organizations must adopt solutions and strategies to secure their OT environments based on their specific needs.

 #4 Apply Robust Privileged Credential Management Practices – And No Password Sharing!

 Password malpractice abounds in OT environments, and it continues to be a leading cause of breaches.
 Credentials are often shared internally and externally, and access is not limited to specific network devices or segments.